chsuong/chronos_data_intro/dart_replication/README.md

 #This folder includes a R script and R data files for DART replication for manuscript CMPS-19-0088.R1 entitled "Diplomatic Documents Data for International Relations: The Computational and Historical Resources on Nations and Organizations for the Social Sciences Database".

-#This repository includes [folder "dart_replication"](dart_replication/) for DART replication material for manuscript CMPS-19-0088.R1 entitled "Diplomatic Documents Data for International Relations: The Freedom of Information Archive (FOIArchive) Database."
-The folder includes [the R script "dart_replication.R"](dart_replication.R) which reproduces most figures in the manuscript, namely, Figures 3, 5, 7, 8 in the manuscript.
-The folder also includes the datasets used for producing the figures.
-See for more information about the DART replication material.

 1. [File "dart_replication.R"](dart_replication.R) is the R script.
 This code was written and ran on/with:
 - R version 3.5.2 (2018-12-20)
 - Platform: x86_64-apple-darwin15.6.0 (64-bit)